codacy/docs/docs/organizations/using-a-coding-standard.md

     ![Editing an existing coding standard](images/coding-standard-edit.png)

-1. Make your changes to the current coding standard configurations and click the button **Next** to advance between the following pages:
+1. Edit the current coding standard configurations and click the button **Next** to advance between the following pages:

     -   The programming languages that the coding standard applies to
     -   The tool and code pattern configurations of the coding standard